bryce-walshh/Safeway-Coupons/README.md

 # Safeway-Coupons
-Ran to select all digital coupons on Safeway
+Run to select all digital coupons on Safeway